This Is Exactly The Reason Why You Should Not Get Married When You're 30

 After two months of searching for the "right man" and having done everything other than walk around a tulsi plant over and over again praying for the knight in shining armour (In any case, a shining armour indicates an unused armour-a coward, I prefer a bruised and broken armour).
 I haven’t found a guy yet but I have found a lot of laughs and a lot more people who really cared.

 I realized I wasn’t alone.
-I may be the oldest in my group of lately single gang of girls but I am not alone.Share
+I may be the oldest in my group of lately single gang of girls but I am not alone.Share this quote

 Some lessons I learned from myself — do not sacrifice your friends for a significant other.
 When that one person lets you go, you do need a support system.
 My douchebag ex did tell me that it was not his fault that I made him my world.
 When that world breaks, your friends are who will stand by you.
 There is no right guy out there but there are several guys who will like you for what you are and you'll find them — if not in the gym, in a cooking class or a language class or xbox live game or maybe even a god forsaken desi matrimonial site.